kedro-org/kedro/docs/source/data/kedro_data_catalog.md

 For more information on `settings.py`, refer to the [Project settings documentation](../kedro_project_setup/settings.md).

-## How to access dataset in the catalog
+## How to access datasets in the catalog

 You can retrieve a dataset from the catalog using either the dictionary-like syntax or the `get` method: